voxpupuli/puppet-rabbitmq/README.md

 ####`management_ssl`

-Enable/Disable SSL for the maangement port.
+Enable/Disable SSL for the management port.
 Has an effect only if ssl => true.
 Default is true.
 Valid values are true or false.